fullstorydev/fullstory-segment-middleware-android/README.md

 - Identify a user and their traits at login:

-Similar to `FS.identify` Segment has an `Analytics.identify` API that lets you tie a user’s identity to their actions and recordings in order to help you understand their journey.
+Similar to `FS.identify`, Segment has an `Analytics.identify` API that lets you tie a user’s identity to their actions and recordings in order to help you understand their journey.

 With this API, you can also record what Segment calls traits (`userVars` in FullStory) about your users, like their email, name, preferences, etc.